Synthetic Text-to-SQL Data Generation with 100% SQL Validity Using Claude Haiku

 Quality through agentic pipelines, not bigger models

-Dataframer uses a multi-stage agentic pipeline rather than relying on a single model call:
+DataFramer uses a multi-stage pipeline rather than a single model call:

 -